carbeck/wharrgarbl/README.md

 Disclaimer
 ----------

 This software comes "as-is" with no warranties expressed or implied.
+Also, I'm currently (November 2013) taking a class on Python in order to learn it, so if you spot glaring noob errors, please be free to point out what is wrong.
+Corrections and improvements are always welcome!